 There are 2 types of counters that impact your day-to-day operations.
 Contention is the primary counter for performance, while utilization is the primary counter for capacity.
 The 3rd type is just informative, such as accounting for what you have.

 While contention is what you care, utilization gets the limelight as it’s easier to monitor and simpler to explain.
 There is a tendency to monitor utilization, as if that’s a pillar of operations.
 Just like contention, utilization is not something you manage.
 Yes, you monitor utilization, but you monitor it for a reason.
 It’s just a way to measure something that you care about.
 By itself, it has no meaning.
 The meaning depends on the purpose.
 Different goals result in different interpretation and utilization metrics.
 Utilization serves performance and capacity differently.
 For performance, you should look at actual and real utilization.
 For capacity, utilization is measured against usable capacity (after HA and buffer).

 While they have negative correlation, contention can still develop at low utilization.
 VMs in the cluster can be competing for resources while the ESXi hosts are not running at high utilization.
 Unbalanced and incorrect cluster configurations are two typical causes of contention at low utilization.
 Utilization and contention are explained further in the Performance Management chapter.

 Allocation complements demand as newly provisioned VMs tend to be idle (which can be months).
 In addition, future load cannot be detected by the demand model, as it does not exist yet.
 The allocation model should be used to complement the demand model.
 This is explained further here.

-This page was last updated on July 24, 2021 by Stellios Williams with commit message: "Renamed page 1.1.8"
+This page was last updated on January 29, 2023 by Georgios-koukoulieros with commit message: "Update _index.md"

 VMware and the VMware taglines, logos and product names are trademarks or registered trademarks of VMware in the U.S. and other countries.